Ted Agon - Author

 .

 Additionally, the human key has been translated into a language spoken by 83 million people in southeast India; 96 million worldwide.
 Peddi Sambasiva Rao translated the book.
-He felt the information so important he published the translated book on the internet so that it could be read, for free, from cover to cover.
+He felt the information so important that, after investing over 4 years of his life translating the book, he published the translated book on the internet so that it could be read, for free, from cover to cover.

 I have done the same here on this INTRODUCTION page.
 Peddi Sambasiva Rao (he is called Rao by his friends) and I both recognized that only so many individuals purchase books and the most effective way of getting vital information out to the public is with the world-wide internet.

-(There will be an opportunity to later read more about the fascinating story about Rao by clicking on the BOOKS tab on the main menu and selecting FOREIGN LANGUAGE TRANSLATION.)
+(There will be an opportunity to later read more about the fascinating story of Rao by clicking on the BOOKS tab on the main menu and selecting FOREIGN LANGUAGE TRANSLATION.)

 -----<>-----